People's Liberation Army Navy Submarine Force: Development

+The PLAN in the 1990s sought to acquire a modern conventional submarine with emphasis on sensors, weaponry, and modern capabilities to engage enemy submarines in modern warfare.
+In 1994 it ordered two Kilo-class 877EKM type submarines from Russia, which were delivered by 1995.
 In 1996, two improved Kilo-class 636 submarines were ordered, delivered between 1997 and 1998.
 In 2002, a $2 billion deal was signed for eight more Kilo-class 636, these submarines particularly fitted with the capability of launching the Russian Novator 3M-54E Klub S cruise missile capable of engaging land and sea targets at 220 km.
 The Kilo class represents a huge leap forward in the PLAN submarine fleet.
 Originally a Soviet design in the 1980s, the Kilo-class was meant to be one of the world's quietest class of submarines.
 With 12 Kilos operational by 2006, it is unclear whether PLAN will buy more of these potent vessels.

 Despite the purchase of the Kilo-class, the PLAN has continued to develop indigenous designs.
 The Type 039 submarine (Song-class) was first launched in 1994 with sea trials in 1995.
 It featured Western influences with a German propulsion system, seven blade skewed propeller and noise-reduction rubber tiles; however, the first hull retained the traditional stepped sail.
 The first hull was not fully operational until 1999.
 As a result of the sea trials a significantly modified designs emerged, with a number of improvements, including a conventional sail.
 By 2006 about 13 hulls have been confirmed to be built so far, indicating the class has performed satisfactorily.
 The Song-class presents a major milestone to indigenous submarine designs, being comparable in capabilities to contemporary Western submarines.
 Song submarines are armed with torpedoes and a sub-launched variant of the YJ-8 anti-ship missile.
 An AIP system may be installed in the future.

-The Type 039A submarine (Yuan-class) is the latest of China's indigenous submarine.